ArindamDutta02082001/Spring_Starter/08_Kafka ( implmented in major proj )/Readme.md

 1. Install the dependencies `spring-kafka` & `spring-kafka-test` in pom.xml
 2. create a **KafkaConfig.java** file which defines the configuration of Kafka Producer or Consumer on the basis of which is needed
+- For **Consumer Service** , we create `ConsumerFactory` Bean and a `@KafkaListener` function
 ```
 // copy paste

+Creating the ConsumerFactory Bean : start a consumer line to the kafka server for consuming messages

 @Configuration
-public class KafkaProducerConsumerConfig {
+public class KafkaConsumerConfig {

-    // creating the consumer factory : start a consumer line to the kafka server for consuming messages
     @Bean
     ConsumerFactory getConsumerFactory() {
         Map<String, Object> properties = new HashMap<>();